daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 If the query is happening in memory, then we can write `:memory:` as Database.

 With that we have set up a DSN with the name dbms.
-Now to use ODBC we have to call it like this:
+Now to use ODBC we have to call as follows:

 ```cpp
 externalSql("SELECT * FROM table", "dbms", "odbc");